Fill datasets by using TableAdapters

 Populates the TableAdapter's associated data table with the results of the TableAdapter's SELECT command.

-Sends changes back to the database and returns an integer representing the number of rows affected by the update.
-For more information, see How to: Update Data by Using a TableAdapter.
+Sends changes back to the database and returns an integer that represents the number of rows affected by the update.
+For more information, see Update data by using a TableAdapter.

 Creates a new row in the data table.
-For more information, see How to: Insert New Records into a Database.
+For more information, see Insert new records into a database.

 Determines whether a data table is emptied before you call one of the Fill methods.

 TableAdapters use data commands to read to and write from the database.
-The TableAdapter's initial Fill (main) query is used as the basis for creating the schema of the associated data table, as well as the InsertCommand, UpdateCommand, and DeleteCommand commands associated with the TableAdapter.Update method.
-This means that calling a TableAdapter's Update method executes the statements created when the TableAdapter was originally configured, and not one of the additional queries added with the TableAdapter Query Configuration Wizard.
+The TableAdapter's initial Fill (main) query is used as the basis for creating the schema of the associated data table, as well as the InsertCommand, UpdateCommand, and DeleteCommand commands that are associated with the TableAdapter.Update method.
+Calling a TableAdapter's Update method runs the statements that were created when the TableAdapter was originally configured, not one of the additional queries that was added with the TableAdapter Query Configuration Wizard.

 If there is enough information in the main query, the InsertCommand, UpdateCommand, and DeleteCommand commands are created by default when the TableAdapter is generated.
-If the TableAdapter's main query is more than a single table SELECT statement, it is possible the designer will not be able to generate the InsertCommand, UpdateCommand, and DeleteCommand.
-If these commands are not generated, you may receive an error when executing the TableAdapter.Update method.
+If the TableAdapter's main query is more than a single table SELECT statement, it's possible the designer won't be able to generate InsertCommand, UpdateCommand, and DeleteCommand.
+If these commands are not generated, you might receive an error when running the TableAdapter.Update method.

-If you do not want to create these direct methods, set the TableAdapter's GenerateDbDirectMethods property to false (in the Properties window).
-Additional queries added to the TableAdapter are standalone queries — they do not generate these methods.
+If you don't want to create these direct methods, set the TableAdapter's GenerateDbDirectMethods property to false (in the Properties window).
+Additional queries that are added to the TableAdapter are standalone queries — they don't generate these methods.

-When using data commands with a CommandType property set to Text, carefully check information that is sent from a client before passing it to your database.
+When you use data commands with a CommandType property set to Text, carefully check information that is sent from a client before passing it to your database.
 Malicious users might try to send (inject) modified or additional SQL statements in an effort to gain unauthorized access or damage the database.
-Before you transfer user input to a database, you should always verify that the information is valid.
+Before you transfer user input to a database, always verify that the information is valid.
 A best practice is to always use parameterized queries or stored procedures when possible.